What is a personal loan?

 Personal loans provide an excellent option for borrowers facing a sudden and unexpected need for financing.

-Property damage and litigation issues might be partially covered by your homeowners insurance plan, but can remain costly even after your policy holder steps in.
+Property damage and litigation issues might be partially covered by your homeowners insurance plan, but can remain costly even after the insurance company helps out.
 Unexpected costs like medical bills can also be covered by a personal loan.

-Many borrowers use this financing tool to add value to an existing asset.
-Personal loans can be taken out to fund property renovations, or to buy new equipment or services that will benefit your business.
+Many borrowers use personal loans to add value to an asset.
+Personal loans can be taken out to fund home improvement projects or for new equipment or services to help a business.

 Personal loans and consolidating debts

-High interest credit card debts are not only a strain on your bank account, but keeping track of multiple monthly payments can be a time-consuming and exhausting process.
-If you’re having difficulty managing numerous repayment plans, combining all of your debts into one is possible through a personal loan.
+High interest credit card debts are not only a strain on your bank account, but keeping track of multiple monthly payments is often time-consuming and exhausting.
+If you’re having difficulty managing several repayment plans, combining all of your debts into one is possible with a personal loan.

 By taking out a personal loan to consolidate your debts, the lender provides a lump sum that settles the debt with your creditors.
 Since all of your creditors have now been paid back in full, you’ll only have to focus on a single payment structure with your lender.

-Solving a debt problem by taking out an additional loan might seem counterintuitive, but by consolidating several of your debts into one monthly, low-interest payment can simplify your finances and streamline debt repayment.
+Solving a debt problem by taking out an additional loan might seem counterintuitive.
+However, consolidating several of your debts into one monthly, low-interest payment can simplify your finances and streamline debt repayment.